Mesaieed

 Both Mesaieed and its industrial area are administered by a subdivision of QatarEnergy called "Mesaieed Industry City Management", which was established in 1996.

 Etymology

-According to The Centre for Geographic Information Systems of Qatar, the city derives its name from a plant known locally as "sead" which previously grew in bountiful quantities in the area.
+According to The Centre for Geographic Information Systems of Qatar, the city derives its name from a plant known locally as sead which previously grew in bountiful quantities in the area.

 History

 Mesaieed was established in 1949 as a tanker terminal by QatarEnergy on a previously uninhabited site along the coast.
 It was chosen by the company because of its proximity to the working population in Doha and Al Wakrah and because of the depth of its waters.
 It was the only deepwater port in Qatar for more than 20 years.

+During fieldwork conducted by anthropologist Henry Field in 1950, Field recorded that Sheikh Mansur bin Khalil, a local sheikh, identified the Al Hibab as the primary tribal group residing in the area at the time, estimating their presence at approximately 100 tents.

+In May 1960, the workers of Qatar Petroleum in Mesaieed went on strike following the redundancy of six Qatari employees and the firing of one resulting from a fight with an Indian employee.
+Sheikh Khalifa bin Hamad Al Thani, in his correspondence with the British, stated he believed the redundancies to be justified and thus did not support the workers' right to strike.
+Despite one or two incidents involving confrontations between strikers and senior staff of Qatar Petroleum, the strike largely remained peaceful.
+Fearful that the strike would spread to Qatar's other industrial city of Dukhan, Sheikh Khalifa sent a force of 40 policemen to Mesaieed that month.

+The development of Mesaieed faced some limitations in its early years: the encroaching industrial area to the south, sand dunes and an energy corridor to the west, and a sabkha (a type of salt flat) to the east.
+This configuration directed expansion primarily towards the north, with major roads on the north and west facilitating connections to the Saudi border, Al Wakrah and Doha.